Winter Wonderland – Itinerary

 Day 8: Cairo Riding and Departure

-We end our adventure in the same way we started, through the eyes of the Pharoahs, with our final ride at Giza Plateau.
+We end our adventure in the same way we started, through the eyes of the Pharaohs, with our final ride at Giza Plateau.
 This last, fast-paced ride sees you flying to the top of the plateau with the pyramids as a backdrop.
-A BBQ lunch will be served before we ride back in time to shower before check out and departure.
+A BBQ lunch will be served before we ride back in time to shower before checking out and departure.
+Those continuing the Red Sea will transfer for their internal flight.